jason-neal/eniric/paper/paper.md

 With recent high-precision spectrographs targeting RV precision at the 10cm/s level [@Pepe2014] in the quest to find smallest planets it is important to understand the theoretical precision attainable in the spectra of the host star.
 Eniric, writen in Python3, provides a simple way to calculate the theoretical spectral quality and RV precision of stellar spectra.

+*Eniric* is an improved version of the software used to calculate the RV precision of M-dwarfs in the NIR bands in [@figueira_radial_2016].
+It has been expanded to be user configurable to allow precisions calculated for different SNR's, spectral bands, resolutions, and rotational velocities as well as extending the available spectra to all spectra in the PHOENIX-ACES  [@Husser2013] and BT-Settl [@Barraffe2015] synthetic libraries.

-*Eniric* calculates the fundamental photon noise RV precision as formulated in [@Connes1985] and [@bouchy_fundamental_2001] under the three conditions explored in [@Figueira2016].
+*Eniric* calculates the fundamental photon noise RV precision as formulated in [@Connes1985] and [@bouchy_fundamental_2001].

 The RV precision is defined as:

-    RV_{RMS} = c/{\Sigma(Wi) SNR}
+    RV_{rms} = c / Q \sqrt{Ne} = c / {\Sigma(W_i)}

-where were c is the speed of light, SNR is the signal-to-noise ratio and Wi are the optimal pixel weigths given by:
+where were c is the speed of light, Q is the spectral quality factor, Ne is the number of photoelectrons counted and \(W_i\) are the optimal pixel weigths given by:

-    Wi = \lambda_i^2 (dA/d\lambda_i)^2 / A
+    W_i = \lambda_i^2 (dA/d\lambda_i)^2 / A

-These three conditions are applied though multiplication of the pixel weigths with a masking function \(M\), which can be defined by the user.
+Different scenarios can be explored by multiplication of the pixel weigths with a masking function \(M\), which can be defined by the user.

-    Wi = Wi * M
+    W_i = W_i * M

+As an example the three scenarios explored in [@Figueira2016] are applied with the following weights:

  - Condition 1: Considering the full spectral information within each spectral band. \(M_1 = 1\)

- - Condition 2: Pixels less that 30 kms\(^{-1}\) from telluric absorption lines deeper than 2% discarded.  \(M_2 = 0, 1 \)
+ - Condition 2: Pixels less that 30 kms\(^{-1}\) from telluric absorption lines deeper than 2% discarded.  \(M_2 = 0 (T < 0.98), 1 (T >= 0.98)\)

  - Condition 3: Considering a perfect correction but with the photon noise contribution of the spectrum being amplified by the telluric correction. \(M_3 = T^2\)

-By default *eniric contains and uses a telluric transmission spectrum \(T\) obtained by averaging a year of weekly spectra as seen from La Sillia Observatory at an airmass of 1.2(*z*=35\(^o\)) simulated with TAPAS[@Bertaux2014].
+By default *eniric* contains and uses a telluric transmission spectrum \(T\) obtained by averaging a year of weekly spectra as seen from La Sillia Observatory at an airmass of 1.2(*z*=35\(^o\)) simulated with TAPAS[@Bertaux2014].
 This can however be replaced by the user if desired.

 *Eniric* can preform rotational and instrumental broadening of spectra through convolution with a rotational kernel (Grey ...) and gaussian kernel respectively.
-Both kernels are wavelength dependant and does not require the wavelength vector to be evenly spaced.
+Both kernels are wavelength dependant and do **not** require a uniformly spaced wavelength vector, unlike the convolution functions given in PyAstronomy.
-*Eniric* utilizes the `embarisingly parallel` nature of the convolution (each pixel can be calculatd independently of its neigbours) to compute the in convolutions in parallel and caches the results using [Joblib](https://joblib.readthedocs.io/en/latest/).
+*Eniric* utilizes the **embarisingly parallel** nature of the convolution (each pixel can be calculated independently of its neighbours) to compute the convolutions in parallel; the convolution results are also cached using [Joblib](https://joblib.readthedocs.io/en/latest/) to avoid recomputation.
-This improves the performance, especially for repeated calculations, but not to the level achievable by algorithms that require an equal wavelength spacing and use a fixed kernel, i.e. the fast convolutions provided in [PyAstronomy](https://github.com/sczesla/PyAstronomy).
+This improves the convolution performance but not to the level achievable by algorithms that require an equal wavelength spacing and use fixed kernels (only valid for small wavelength regions), i.e. the fast convolutions provided in [PyAstronomy](https://github.com/sczesla/PyAstronomy).

-Relative precision
+**Eniric** enables the relative precision between synthetic spectra by allowing for normalization to a user defined SNR per pixel at a specific wavelength.
+The default choice is a SNR of 100 at the center of the J-band (1.25 \mu m) as done in [@Figueria2016] but is user definable.

+As well as calculating precsion of the spectoscopic bands, the precision on smaller wavelength slices are possible.
-Enable the exploration between synthetic libraries and observed spectra similarly to [@Artigua2018]
+This allows for the exploration of varying precision with wavelength and for the comparision between synthetic libraries and observed spectra similarly to [@Artigua2018].

-SNR scaling...
-Accounts for stellar parameters, rotational and instrumental broadening, sampling rate, SNR level, (and doppler shift)

-A script is available to calculate the relative precision of any synthetic spectra in the PHOENIX-ACES and BT-Settl (CIFIST2015).
-Providing the results of each parameter combination in a tabular format for further analysis.
+A script is provided to easily calculate the relative precisions of synthetic spectra with a large choice of parameters, It provides the results of each parameter combination in a tabular format for further analysis.

-Functions are available to calculate the precision for any PHOENIX-ACES library spectra.
-Or can be applied to observed spectra.

-*Eniric* is an improved version of the software used to calculate the RV precision of M-dwarfs in the NIR bands in [@figueira_radial_2016].
-It has been expanded to be user configurable to allow precisions calculated for different SNR's, spectral bands, resolutions, and rotational velocities as well as extending the available spectral libraries to any in the PHOENIX-ACES  [@Husser2013] and [@Barraffe2015] libraries.
+The rv precision function can be used outside of this script to also preform the same calculations on other spectra defined by the user.

-It has been recently used to provide relative RV precision of M-dwarf spectra for use in the Exposure Time Calculators of NIRPS [@bouchy_nearinfrared_2017] and SPIRou [@artigau_spirou_2014], two new high-resolution NIR spectrographs.
-For SPIRou these were specifically calculated for the instruments resolution (R=75,000) and for all stellar temperatures between 2500-4000~K.
+*Eniric* has been recently used to provide relative RV precision of M-dwarf spectra for use in the Exposure Time Calculators of NIRPS [@bouchy_nearinfrared_2017] and SPIRou [@artigau_spirou_2014], two new high-resolution NIR spectrographs.
+For SPIRou these were specifically calculated for the instruments resolution (R=75,000) and for all stellar temperatures between 2500-4000~K. In both instances the SNR normalization was preformed relative to each band, rather than only the J-band.

 ![Precision achieved with *eniric* as a function of spectral band for stars with a rotational velocity of vsini=1.0 kms\(^{−1}\) and temperatures 3900 K, 3500 K, 2800 K, 2600 K, corresponding to spectral types M0, M3, M6, and M9 respectively.